swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

 _<details><summary>Rationale</summary>_

-We chose the Unicode recommendation as the basis for `Unicode.Scalar`, which is to derive digit matching from the Unicode general category `Decimal_Number`.
-This behavior matches `NSRegularExpression` and the ICU regular expression specification, along with some languages with regular expressions in Unicode mode (yes: Perl, Python; no: ECMAScript, Java).
+The Unicode recommendation is to base digit matching on the derived Unicode numeric type.
 For details, see [Unicode derived numeric types][derivednumeric].

 We chose to treat any grapheme cluster that leads with a Unicode scalar "digit" as a digit as well.
 This is compatible with the existing `Character.isNumber` property, which only checks the first scalar's numeric type.
 It does, on the other hand, diverge from the `isWholeNumber` and `isHexDigit` properties, which require that the `Character` comprises a single Unicode scalar.

-**TODO:** This is the right kind of matching for the rest of what we're doing, but it will yield substrings that will fail `Int.init?(_:radix:)`.
-Do we want to add another initializer that can understand this whole breadth of characters?

 </details>